- Library service

 Our lawful basis for processing the above personal information is:

-- tasks carried out in the public interest or in the exercise of official authority following Warwickshire County Council’s libraries byelaws made under section 19 of the Public Libraries and Museums Act 1964.
+- Article 6.1 (e) Public Tasks carried out in the public interest or in the exercise of official authority following Warwickshire County Council’s libraries byelaws made under section 19 of the Public Libraries and Museums Act 1964.
 Please also see our policies.

 Where we take photographs of children enjoying library activities or events, we will obtain written parental consent prior to any photographs being taken.